Hands-on prototyping – Interactive Plant Care System

 The device should therefore not only inform, but also support and encourage users, making plant care feel easy, clear, and rewarding.

-System Map – Plant Care Design Product
+System Map – Interactive Plant Care System

 The system map places the product at the center, but expands the perspective to a wider ecosystem.
 Instead of defining it as a single object, such as a lantern, the project considers a broader category: a smart plant care device.
 This allows more flexibility in form and use.